salrashid123/istio_helloworld/README.md

       version: v2
 ```

-Then setup the config with istioctl:
+Then setup the config with kubectl:

 ```
-istioctl replace -f istio-fev1-bev2.yaml
+kubectl replace -f istio-fev1-bev2.yaml
 ```

 After sending traffic to check which backend system was called ```/hostz```, we see responses from only ```be-v2-*```.